Why laser back treatment versus open spine surgery?

 Traditional open back procedures have dominated the field of spine surgery for years.
 However, the scientific knowledge base continues to grow and due to recent advances in medicine and new technologies, today’s patients have an effective alternative for addressing degenerative spine conditions in the form of minimally invasive spine surgery.

-Laser Spine Institute is at the forefront of spine medicine, having become a leader in minimally invasive spine procedures.
-Our ability to treat numerous common spinal conditions — such as herniated discs, foraminal stenosis, facet disease and more — without the increased risk, scarring, recovery time and chance of failure accompanying traditional open spine surgery has made us the leaders in spine pain treatment.
+Laser Spine Institute is at the forefront of spine medicine, having become the leader in minimally invasive spine surgery.
+Our ability to treat numerous common spinal conditions — such as herniated discs, foraminal stenosis, facet disease and more — without the increased risk, scarring, recovery time§ and chance of failure accompanying traditional open spine surgery has made our procedures the clinically appropriate surgical first choice in comparison.